xz0127/tp/docs/DeveloperGuide.md

 1. User requests to list patients.
 2. Nuudle shows a list of patients.
-3. User requests to delete a patient in the list.
+3. User requests to delete a specific patient in the list.
 4. Nuudle deletes the patient.

     Use case ends.